It is also present in an individual without any kind of deformity in the auditory nerve, middle, external or inner ear.

 5. Widex Hearing Aids

-Widex offers four components for tinnitus patients which includes counseling, amplification, relaxation and Fractal Tones in Widex Zen Therapy.
-Zen tones are fractal tones which hearing devices generate.
+Widex offers four components for tinnitus patients which include counseling, amplification, relaxation, and Fractal Tones in Widex Zen Therapy.
+Zen tones are fractal tones that hearing devices generate.

 In all the Widex hearing machines Zen tones are present as an individual program.

 Before purchasing a suitable hearing aid for your tinnitus you need to consult a certified health professional or an audiologist.

 Hearing machines are very expensive, therefore, you should consider many factors such as lifestyle, price, sound sensitivity or hearing loss, and age.

 For any other query or issue related to our price list or hearing, Call us (Toll-Free – +91-9899437202).
 Our experts will be there to assist you.